 The police department is divided up into three categories: Administrative, Investigative, and Patrol.

-The administrative division of the police department is comprised of the Chief of Police, a Sergeant that assists with administrative duties, a Detective, a non-uniform administrative assistant to the chief, two non-uniform police clerks, and the crossing guard.
+The Administrative Division of the police department is comprised of the Chief of Police, a Lieutenant who also assists with administrative duties, a non-uniform administrative assistant to the chief, a non-uniform police clerk, and the crossing guard.

 A crossing guard is employed on a part time basis to assist with traffic control on Burnt House Hill Road.
 The sole responsibility of the guard is to secure the safety of the children that walk or ride their bicycles to the Gayman Elementary School.

 The Patrol Division is the largest, most active and most important part of the Police department.
 They are the first-line officers that deal with the public on an everyday basis.
 All of the officers within a patrol division are responsible for the daily service calls, traffic accidents, traffic enforcement, and residential & business patrol.